Business

 Don't spam the whole team.
 Only tag (@name) the specific people who need to take action.

 Notification Hygiene: Respect your colleagues' focus.
 If it's not urgent, don't tag them; just leave the comment.
-They will see it when they check their inbox.
+They'll see it when they check their inbox.

-We are approaching 2026, and manual administrative work should be obsolete.
+Manual administrative work should be obsolete as we approach 2026.
 Modern tools offer powerful automations ("If This, Then That") that you must leverage.

 Auto-Assignment